Castleford Tigers

-Castleford Tigers Rugby League Football Club is a professional rugby league club based in Castleford, West Yorkshire, England.
-They play their home games at Wheldon Road (currently known as the OneBore Stadium for sponsorship reasons) and compete in the Super League, the top flight of the British rugby league system.
+The Castleford Tigers are a professional rugby league club based in Castleford, West Yorkshire, England.
+They play their home games at Wheldon Road and compete in the Super League, the top flight of the British rugby league system.

 Castleford have won the Challenge Cup on four occasions, most recently in 1986.
 Although the club has never won a League Championship, they have been runners up three times and won the League Leaders' Shield in 2017.

 The club has rivalries with neighbours Featherstone Rovers, Leeds Rhinos and Wakefield Trinity.
 The club's traditional home colours are black and amber, with orange also being used in recent years.